Hawaiian Airlines: Further expansion and new subsidiary carrier (2013–2023)

-Acquisition by Alaska Air Group (2023–2024)
+Acquisition by Alaska Air Group (2023–present )

 In December 2023, Alaska Airlines announced that it would merge with Hawaiian Airlines by purchasing it for $1.9 billion in cash along with an assumption of approximately $900 million in outstanding debt.
 Airline industry analysts had promoted the merger for years which would create a combined carrier focused on the western United States.
 The merger would provide Alaska, which is primarily a domestic carrier with narrowbody aircraft, with Hawaiian's widebody jets, pilots, and international networks.

 The merger would retain both Alaska Airlines and Hawaiian Airlines as separate brands; Hawaiian Airlines would also become a Oneworld member.
 The proposed merger was approved by shareholders of Hawaiian Airlines in April 2024, following earlier approval from both Alaska Air Group and Hawaiian Holdings, Inc.

 Under the Biden administration, the U.S. Department of Justice had worked to prevent further consolidation in the airline industry, so it was initially unclear whether the department would file suit against the merger, with analysts noting differences between the proposal and prior proposals opposed by the administration.
 The main area of regulatory concern was likely that the deal would put about 40% of the traffic between Hawaii and the mainland U.S. in one company's hands.
 When the deal was announced, company executives expected approval from the Justice Department to take between a year and 18 months.
 On August 19, 2024, the U.S. Department of Justice completed its regulatory antitrust review of the proposed acquisition and declined to attempt to block the merger in court.
 On September 17, 2024, the regulator from the U.S. Department of Transportation approved the merger, with conditions including the one-to-one exchange rate for airline points, maintenance of "robust levels" of inter-island passenger and cargo flights, continued service to rural Hawaiian communities, the permission for children under the age of thirteen to sit next to accompanying adults regardless of their tickets, as well as lowered costs for military members and their families.

 At the time, the companies overlapped on 12 nonstop routes which they described as minimal.
 Alaska Airlines emphasized its experience operating an intra-Alaska network including service to 16 destinations not reachable by road while pledging to maintain a robust inter-island schedule in Hawaii to neighbor islands.
 The Wall Street Journal speculated that consolidation would lead to higher prices for consumers on flights to Hawaii although this was disputed by the companies.